-Please use our online portal.
-Staff are committed to assisting applicants with this process and will provide you with a link and login credentials.
-Please email a program officer or call (810) 233-0170 to get login information or for further assistance.
+Please email or call a program officer to request a link and login credentials to access our online grant application portal.
+Staff are committed to assisting applicants with this process.
+Please email a program officer or call (810) 233-0170 for further assistance.